View the world with Landsat imagery

 To zoom to a specific extent, hold the Shift key and draw a box around the area you want to zoom to.

 You zoom to a place labeled on the map as Shache.

 Shache, also known as Yarkant, is an oasis settlement fed by a river that runs down the nearby mountains.
 The Moisture Index shows that this area is abundant in moisture, but does not reveal what that moisture is being used for.
-You'll find out using a spectral band combination.

 The Agriculture band combination highlights agriculture in bright green.
 Most of the moisture-rich area you saw when you used the Moisture Index coincides with the agriculture you see using the Agriculture band.
 You can also see the location of the river that irrigates this valley.